vizzuhq/vizzu-story-js/README.md

 Define the sequence of slides, creating a data story.
 A slide can be a single transition phase, corresponding to a single '[animation()](https://lib.vizzuhq.com/latest/#chapter-0.0)' call from Vizzu.
 Or can be a list of phases.
-The navigation controls will navigate between slides, so with multiple phases you can create more complex transitions.
+The navigation controls will navigate between slides, so with multiple phases, you can create more complex transitions.

 ```javascript
 const slides = [